JoururiChan/pcthmon/FAQ.md

 * Ask Lyra!
 She gives you her phone number when you reach the Day-Care on Route 34.
 * Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: AYuka into Machamp with Attack EVs (from Protein), Graveler into Golem with Defense (from Iron), Haunter into Gengar with Speed (from Carbos), and Kadabra into Alakazam with Special Attack (from Calcium).
-* Item trade evolutions (like Seadra into Kingdra while holding a Dragon Scale) now evolve while holding the item.
+* Item trade evolutions (like Seadra into Yuugi while holding a Dragon Scale) now evolve while holding the item.
-* AEiki, Tangela, and Piloswine evolve while knowing AncientPower.
+* AEiki, Tangela, and Kisume evolve while knowing AncientPower.
-* TLyrica evolves into Leafeon in Ilex Forest, site of the Moss Rock.
+* TLyrica evolves into CStar in Ilex Forest, site of the Moss Rock.
-* TLyrica evolves into Glaceon in the Ice Path, site of the Ice Rock.
+* TLyrica evolves into Star in the Ice Path, site of the Ice Rock.
-* TLyrica evolves into Sylveon with a Shiny Stone.
+* TLyrica evolves into Luna with a Shiny Stone.
-* Cirno evolves into Magnezone in Rock Tunnel, site of the Lodestone.
+* Cirno evolves into Nue in Rock Tunnel, site of the Lodestone.

 ### Where do I get the legendary Tohomon?